cky332/MEXTRA/README.md

 You can run the following files in sequence to conduct MEXTRA on RAP (webshop).
 - _RAP/webshop/main.py_

   Initialize your memory.
-After you get the momory, set "Success" to 'true' and "Reward" to 1.0 for efficiency.
+After you get the memory, set "Success" to 'true' and "Reward" to 1.0 for efficiency.
 (Optional, you can directly use our provided memory.)

 - _RAP/attacking/attacking_prompt_generation.py_